 - Rand al'Thor in The Wheel of Time is often accused of arrogance, but considering how many powers he has gathered to himself personally and to his title as the Dragon Reborn, much of this is really a wise confidence.
 This wisdom derails itself more than a little when he begins to go insane from the taint on the source of magic in the books.
-He gets better, though, later on and becomes this trope full-bore along with a healthy does of The Messiah.
+He gets better, though, later on and becomes this trope full-bore along with a healthy does of All-Loving Hero.

 - Tavi, from the Codex Alera series.

 - Prince Raschid in the furry novel The Fangs of Kaath.
 He's a kindhearted Badass Bookworm in an Arabian court.